mattdesl/module-best-practices/README.md

 **Note:** One drawback of this approach is that it often encourages Unix-only shell features.

 If you're writing small CommonJS modules, you typically won't need to have any tasks except a test runner.
-In this case don't need to list `browserify` as a devDependency since the source is assumed to work in any CommonJS bundler (webpack, DuoJS, browserify, etc).
+In this case you don't need to list `browserify` as a devDependency, since the source is assumed to work in any CommonJS bundler (webpack, DuoJS, browserify, etc).

 ## UMD builds